ignatovegors/fibonacci-number/README.md

 <b>fibonacci-recursive</b> counts the n-th Fibonacci number using a recursive algoritm

+<b>fibonacci-recursive-outer-cache</b> counts the n-th Fibonacci number using a recursive algoritm caching counted Fibonacci numbers in a dictionary

-<b>fibonacci-table</b> counts the n-th Fibonacci number using a table algoritm
+<b>fibonacci-recursive-decorator-cache</b> counts the n-th Fibonacci number using a recursive algoritm caching counted Fibonacci numbers using a "memo" decorator

+<b>fibonacci-iterative</b> counts the n-th Fibonacci number using an iterative algoritm

 <b>fibonacci-last-dig</b> counts the last digital of the n-th Fibonacci number